yope/cbgelite/README.md

  * Python3
  * Terminal program capable of displaying unicode and minimal 160x60 caracter size.
- * A mono-spaced font that contains braille characters in the same with as other characters.
+ * A mono-spaced font that contains braille characters in the same width as other characters.

 Tested working combinations: